ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 #### Bug Fixes

 - In a stream type `stream<T, C>`; the completion type `C` should always include nil if it is a bounded stream.
-A bug where this was not validated for stream implementor’s has been fixed.
+A bug where this was not validated for stream implementors has been fixed.

 ```ballerina
 class StreamImplementor {
    public isolated function next() returns record {|int value;|}|error? {
        return;